sdclibbery/bmt/README.md

-x Use 'Close' exec instruction for closing x Set stop loss when opening position x Sort out proper order updating that actually works
-* Indicate spread vs. mark price
+x Use 'Close' exec instruction for closing x Set stop loss when opening position x Sort out proper order updating that actually works x Indicate spread vs. mark price x Make orders invisible?
+* Can set 'take profit' order and adjust its price
+* Indication of volume velocity
 * Indicate buy/sell fraction of recent trades: R->Y->G ?
-* Indicate some notion of volume velocity? velocity of how volume is affecting price movement measure speed of price change and multiply by volume??
+* Indicate some notion of volume velocity?
+* velocity of how volume is affecting price movement measure speed of price change and multiply by volume??
 * Candle graphs
 * Options to adjust stoploss : move up/down, make trailing?